isaacs/blog.izs.me/src/posts/2024/regarding-autism-self-diagnosis.md

 - Continue studying for 5 more years.
 Still not 100% sure, but seems likely.
-- Learn that <abbr title="hypermobile Ehlers Danlos Syndrome">hEDS<abbr> and autism are highly comorbid, explains the hypermobility, soft stretchy skin, and <abbr title="Positional Orthostatic Tachycardia Syndrome">POTS<abbr>.
+- Learn that <abbr title="hypermobile Ehlers Danlos Syndrome">hEDS</abbr> and autism are highly comorbid, explains the hypermobility, soft stretchy skin, and <abbr title="Positional Orthostatic Tachycardia Syndrome">POTS</abbr>.
 - Learn that GI and skin issues are highly comorbid with autism, explains the psoriasis and the butt stuff.
 - Almost sure now.